-Corredor Sur Toll Road is a mature 19.8 km toll road network that operates since 2000 and is composed of three principal sections:
+Corridor Sur is a mature 19.8 kilometer (km) toll road network that has been operational since 2000 and is composed of three principal sections:

-- " A 13.5 kilometer segment running from Tocumen International Airport to Costa del Este, which is home to a number of headquarters of major Panamanian and international companies; - " A 2.47 kilometer marine viaduct between Costa del Este and the Atlapa Convention Center; and - " A 3.8 kilometer segment including an overseas causeway within the urban sector running from Atlapa to Paitilla.
+- " a 13.5 km segment running from Tocumen International Airport to Costa del Este, which is home to a number of headquarters of major Panamanian and international companies; - " a 2.47 km marine viaduct between Costa del Este and the Atlapa Convention Center; and - " a 3.8 km segment that includes an overseas causeway within the urban sector running from Atlapa to Paitilla.

-While Corridor Sur operates principally as a two-lane dual carriageway, a portion of the westbound and eastbound carriageways were widened to three lanes to accommodate increased levels of traffic.
+While Corridor Sur operates principally as a two-lane dual carriageway, a portion of the westbound and eastbound carriageways were widened to three lanes to accommodate increased traffic.

-Corridor Este has been fully operational since March 2017 and consists of a 9.8 kilometer section starting from the end of Corridor Norte at Brisas del Golf to the 24 de Diciembre and a separate 880 meter section from Gonzalillo to Pedregal that connects Corridor Norte at the Lajas interchange to the Gonzalillo-Pedregal Highway.
+Corridor Este has been fully operational since March 2017 and consists of a 9.8 km section starting from the end of Corridor Norte at Brisas del Golf to the 24 de Diciembre and a separate 880 meter section from Gonzalillo to Pedregal that connects Corridor Norte at the Lajas interchange to the Gonzalillo-Pedregal Highway.
 Corridor Este is important as it brings traffic directly from the east of the Panama Canal and from the ports in Colon in the Atlantic Ocean directly to the Tocumen International Airport without having to go through Panama City.
 Corridor Este has four lanes, two in each direction.

-The viability of the roads depend to a great extent on its service area.
-Both Corridors comprehend growing highway systems in the city of Panama, the nation's capital.
-Panama City is the economic and financial center of the country, and benefits from banking, insurance, logistic, commerce and tourism sectors.
+The viability of the roads depends to a great extent on its service area.
+Both corridors are growing highway systems in Panama City, the nation's capital.
+The city is the economic and financial center of the country, and benefits from the banking, insurance, logistic, commerce and tourism sectors.
 The population of the country is around four million, with more than one-third of the people living in the Panama City metro area.

-The toll roads experiences some competition from the Panama metro system, the metro bus system and non-tolled alternative routes.
+The toll roads have some competition from the Panama metro system, the metro bus system and non-tolled alternative routes.
 Line 1, the first subway line, started service in 2014.
-In 2019, line 2 started operations and the Domingo Díaz road resumed its regular operations, which affected traffic performance with a contraction of 5.4% compared with the previous year for Corridor Sur and of 15% for Corridor Este.
+In 2019, line 2 started operations and the Domingo Díaz road resumed its regular operations, which affected traffic performance with a contraction of 5.4% year over year for Corridor Sur and of 15% for Corridor Este.